slimdt/Fall-2019-CSCI-270-Networks-and-DataCommunications/Lectures/Chapter 1.md

   ## Network Hardware
   ### LANs(Local Area Network) and their hardware
+  **local**: each node on the network can communicate with each other directly.

   ![LAN example](https://www.learnabhi.com/wp-content/uploads/2018/02/LAN.jpg)
   #### topologies
   **ring topology**(legacy topology, barely used today)![ring](https://cdn.comparitech.com/wp-content/uploads/2018/11/Ring-Topology.jpg)